 Gap Analysis

 The exercise of comparing a current profile (candidate or team) with a target profile and mapping the differences per dimension.
-Drives hiring, development, or repositioning decisions in talent strategy.

 gap analysis hiringskill gap candidatecompetency gap assessmenttalent gap analysishiring needs analysis